|

 one

-hand on the wheel with some degree of attention taken off of the road.
+hand on the wheel with some degree of attention (and eyes!) taken off

 holding your phone and texting while driving are becoming unlawful